TottemhamHotcarl/LearnMySQL_ENDGAME/README.md

 Debugging client side code
   - run "mvn vaadin:run-codeserver" on a separate console while the application is running
-  - activate Super Dev Mode in the debug window of the application
+  - activate Super Dev Mode in the debug window of the application.

 Developing a theme using the runtime compiler
 -------------------------